rust-lang/rust/text/0000-trait-alias.md

 trait Bar<T> = PartialEq<T: Bar>;
 ```

-Currently, we don’t have a proper interesting of that situation, because we’re adding in both cases
+Currently, we don’t have a proper understanding of that situation, because we’re adding in both
-a bound, and we don’t know how to disambiguate between *pre-condition* and *implication*.
-That is,
+cases a bound, and we don’t know how to disambiguate between *pre-condition* and *implication*.
+That
-is that added `Bar` bound a constraint that `T` must fulfil in order for the trait alias to be
+is, is that added `Bar` bound a constraint that `T` must fulfil in order for the trait alias to be
 met, or is it a constraint the trait alias itself adds?
 To disambiguate, consider:

 ```rust